-- The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - The employee shall not use the district's logo or other copyrighted material of the district without express, written consent. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
-These restrictions include: - o Confidentiality of student records.
+- The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - The employee shall limit use of personal electronic communication devices to send or receive calls, text messages, pictures, and videos to breaks, meal times, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct district business. - The employee shall not use the district's logo or other copyrighted material of the district without express, written consent. - An employee may not share or post, in any format, information, videos, or pictures obtained while on duty or on district business unless the employee first obtains written approval from the employee's immediate supervisor.
+Employees should be cognizant that they have access to information and images that, if transmitted to the public, could violate privacy concerns. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Texas Educators' Code of Ethics even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
+These restrictions include:

+- o Confidentiality of student records.
 [See Policy FL] - Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law.
 [See Policy DH (EXHIBIT)] - o Confidentiality of district records, including educator evaluations and private e-mail addresses.
 [See Policy GBA] - o Copyright law [See Policy CY] - o Prohibition against harming others by knowingly making false statements about a colleague or the school system.
 [See Policy DH (EXHIBIT)]